 You can read more about the devising process for New Clear Vision HERE and follow the company on Twitter @smothingapplesth

-Image 1 is a black and white photograph of Lise Meitner which is in the public domain.
+Image 2 is another black and white photograph of Lise Meitner which is in the public domain.
 She is standing in front of a lot of exotic plants in a hothouse.
 She wears Edwardian dress with a hat perched on top of her head.
 Her hands are clasped in front of her and she looks up and to the right.

 Image 3 is a colour photograph from Smoking Apples Theatre company and shows a life-size human puppet, Kate, sitting on a chair made out of cardboard boxes.
 She has her legs crossed and looks as if she is relaxing.
 She wears a white lab coat.